Lawrence-le/roll-and-go-game/ReadMe.md

 ### (Stretch Goals - Not Mandatory)

 - Includes all features in MVP Release.
-- As a user, I could have a mystery item that provides boost to my character.
+- As a user, I could have item that provides boost to my character.
-- As a user, I could have a mystery item that gives a disadvantage to my opponent.
+- As a user, I could have item that gives a disadvantage to my opponent.

 ## Game Architecture